Would You Believe They Made a Movie?

 One thing stands out when sitcoms go to the movies --they just don't

 mix well!
-Get Smart had a certain special chutzpa.
+Get Smart had its own special chemistry.
 To boot, the scripts of Get Smart are of a higher grade than most TV writing

 today -- the writers did not have to rely on comedic crutches to carry Agent 86 through a